4383/oslo.labs/README.md

 oslo's libraries and also oslo's projects requirements like `python-memcached`, `dogpile.cache`, etc...

-Each change made on an oslo library or requirements in your lab are synchronized with your github forks of each projects, this allow you to quickly iterate over your changes in your lab, and when you think you are ready you can rebase all your changes properly to a dedicated branch
+Each change made on an oslo library or on requirements in your lab are synchronized with your github forks of each projects, this allow you to quickly iterate over your changes in your lab, and when you think you are ready you can rebase all your changes properly to a dedicated branch